-You will be asked questions about your lifestyle and personal history including relationship status and previous relationships, work, and interests.
-Questions about upbringing, especially childhood and adolescence, are not uncommon because many mental health problems can have predisposing developmental factors.
-The assessment will enquire about particular sources of stress in your life and whether you have experience any significant trauma, loss, or other adverse events.
+Not only will you be asked questions about your lifestyle and personal history but also about relationship status and previous relationships, work, and interests.
+Furthermore, questions about upbringing, especially childhood and adolescence, are not uncommon.
+Many mental health problems can have predisposing developmental factors.
+The assessment will enquire about particular sources of stress in your life and whether you have experienced any significant trauma, loss, or other adverse events.
 This is not always an easy conversation to have.
-Our practitioners are sensitive to these difficulties and are able to pace and manage the conversation in a semi-structured way, avoiding explicit details when this could be distressing and unhelpful to you at this early stage.
+Our practitioners are sensitive to these difficulties and are able to pace and manage the conversation in a semi-structured way.
+They will try to avoid explicit details when this could be distressing and unhelpful to you at this early stage.

 You will be asked questions about your attitudes, values, beliefs, thoughts, feelings, and behaviours.
-Your clinician will observe and provide an appraisal.
+In addition, your clinician will observe and provide an appraisal.
 This will answer questions like are you cooperative, appeasing, irritable, shy, or hostile?
 Do you make eye contact?
 Are you talkative and open, or cagey?
-How do you compare with others your age, similar problems, circumstances etc.?
+How do you compare with others your age, similar problems, circumstances, etc.?

 As part of the assessment process, you may be asked to complete some clinical forms.
 This can take place either before, during or after the consultation.
-There are a range of clinical measures that the clinician may use to aide their understanding of the nature and severity of your difficulties.
-Clinical measures only serve as an aide and should be used only in a context of a face to face meeting with a qualified professional.
-There are screening tools for various conditions available online; however, these should be used with caution as they only provide preliminary and sometimes inaccurate evidence of a potential issue which should be evaluated further by a qualified clinician.
+The practitioner might use a range of clinical measures to aide their understanding of the nature and severity of your difficulties.
+Clinical measures only serve as an aide and should be used only in the context of a face-to-face meeting with a qualified professional.
+Screening tools for various conditions are available online.
+However, these should be used with caution.
+They can only provide preliminary and sometimes inaccurate evidence of a potential issue that should be evaluated further by a qualified clinician.

-Depending on the presenting problem and the patient’s history, during the assessment your clinician may want to formally gauge your ability to think clearly, recall information (memory), and your capacity for mental reasoning.
+Depending on the presenting problem and the patient’s history, during the assessment, your clinician may want to formally gauge your ability to think clearly, recall information (memory), and your capacity for mental reasoning.
 Formal cognitive assessments using a standardised battery of tests tend not to be routine.
-They are, however, generally used where the clinician feels that mental health is not the full explanation for the presenting problem and there may be some underlying neurodevelopmental (ASD, ADHD) or neurological condition (dementia, brain injury, other medical conditions) contributing to current difficulties.
+They are, however, generally used where the clinician feels that mental health might not be the full explanation for the presenting problem.
+The clinician explores whether some underlying neurodevelopmental (ASD, ADHD) or neurological conditions (dementia, brain injury, other medical conditions) might contribute to current difficulties.

 A cognitive evaluation needs to be carried out by a trained, qualified and specialist clinician.
 Usually, there is a formal and more lengthy assessment process that may take more than one consultation and involve meeting more than one specialist.
 In addition, information may be collected from others who know you well in a variety of contexts.
 When assessing children or adolescents this information may be collected from someone at their school, their GP, or their parents.
 You will be informed about additional costs of an extensive in-depth assessment in advance of the formal assessment process.